Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Introduction

 The Boolean and monotone convolutions preserve the sets $\{\mu; \supp \mu \subset [0, \infty) \}$ and $\{\mu; \mu \text{ is symmetric} \}$.
 The former property can be proved easily in terms of the operator-theoretic approach in \cite{Fra3}; the latter can be proved by using the complex-analytic characterizations of the convolutions.
 As an extension of these properties, we give necessary and sufficient conditions under which the deformed convolution explained above preserves the two sets.

-We introduce the cumulants of the deformed convolution by a map $T$; limit distributions are calculated for some class of such convolutions.
+We introduce the cumulants for the convolution deformed by a map $T$ and then limit distributions are calculated for some class of such convolutions.
 When we introduce the cumulants of the deformed convolutions, the axiom of homogeneity for cumulants does not hold in general (see (\ref{C2''})).
-For this reason we consider the uniqueness and the existence of cumulants of a convolution in Section \ref{Cum}.
+For this reason we consider the uniqueness and the existence of cumulants of a general convolution in Section \ref{Cum}.

 Let us mention a few topics which are not covered in this paper.
 Multiplicative convolutions and the infinite divisibility were studied in \cite{Ber1,Ber2,Fra,Fra2,Len2} in the Boolean, monotone and orthogonal cases.
 Multiplicative c-monotone convolutions can be similarly defined to generalize the monotone, Boolean and orthogonal convolutions.
 We do not treat these in this paper; these aspects will be studied in \cite{Has4}.